Asnawi Mangkualam

-Asnawi Mangkualam Bahar (born 4 October 1999) is an Indonesian professional footballer who plays for K League 2 club Jeonnam Dragons and the Indonesia national team.
-Mainly playing as a right-back, he can also be deployed as a right wing-back or a defensive midfielder.
+Asnawi Mangkualam Bahar (born 4 October 1999), better known as Asnawi, is an Indonesian professional footballer who plays either as a right-back or a defensive midfielder for Thai League 1 club Port and the Indonesia national team.

-He has been considered one of the country's most gifted and promising footballers of his generation, together with fellow players such as Elkan Baggott, Witan Sulaeman, Pratama Arhan and Egy Maulana Vikri.

 Club career

 Persiba Balikpapan

 After spending years in the youth squads of PSM Makassar, Asnawi joined Persiba Balikpapan for the 2016 Indonesia Soccer Championship A (a temporary tournament that replaced the defunct Indonesian Super League after the PSSI schism that led to the 2015 FIFA suspension on Indonesia).
-He soon became the youngest player to score in the competition, as he netted a goal at just 17 years and five days in a match against Bali United F.C. at Kapten I Wayan Dipta Stadium.
+He soon became the youngest player to score in the competition, as he netted a goal at just 17 years and five days in a match against Bali United at Kapten I Wayan Dipta Stadium.